Aamer Sarfraz, Baron Sarfraz: Professional career

+On 31 July 2025 he was announced as the new Chancellor of the University of East London.

 Conservative Party fundraising

-As a Conservative Party Treasurer, Sarfraz chaired the Business and Entrepreneurs' Forum, described as a 'a network of business leaders that support the Conservative Party', charging £3,000 a year for membership.
+As a Conservative Party Treasurer, Sarfraz chaired the Business and Entrepreneurs' Forum, described as 'a network of business leaders that support the Conservative Party', charging £3,000 a year for membership.

 Since 2018, he has donated £172,500 to the Conservative Party.